bifravst/bifravst/docs/aws/ContinuousIntegration.md

 refactoring one cannot accidentally drop tests: tests written for test runners like Jest tend to be tied closely to the API of the source-code implementation, in a case of bigger refactoring the tests themselves usually need to be refactored as well.
-Since the BDD test above are purely testing based on the public API of the project (which is the native AWS API), they can be kept unchanged during refactoring.
+Since the BDD test are purely testing based on the public API of the project (which is the native AWS API), they can be kept unchanged during refactoring.

 This also provides an easily grokable description of the available (and implemented) features,